Month: October 2011

 The Princess Gets Her Hand Dirty

-But she’s already helped enough by planning the design and serving as consultant.
+But she’s already helped enough by planning the design and serving as a consultant.
 This year’s J-o-l was simple: a princess with a crown.

 Princess